andela/gigasecond-lab/README.md

+##Gigasecond Lab

 You are to return the date, a gigasecond ahead from the date passed as an argument into the function.
 You should return the date with its time at 00:00:00 (hh:mm:ss)

-## Instructions
+### How to Run this Lab

++ Clone the repository
++ Open **index.html** in your browser to see the currently failing test specs you are to pass
++ Open the repository in your favorite text editor to explore the different files
++ Open **js\gigasecond.js** and write the function(s) or lines of code to pass the tests
++ You could refresh **index.html** in your browser intermittently to see the status of test specs.

+###Notes

-You should get familiar with *Date* javascript class, its formats, and unix date integer.
++ You should get familiar with *Date* javascript class, its formats, and unix date integer.

++ Prior understanding of Javascript classes, returning, and conditional statements will be required to complete this exercise.

-Remember that passing code is just the first step.
++ Remember that passing code is just the first step.
 The goal is to work towards a solution that is as readable and expressive as you can make it.

-Please make your solution as general as possible.
++ Please make your solution as general as possible.
 Good code doesn't just pass the test suite, it works with any input that fits the specification.

 Have fun!